Published: September 19, 2010

 How can I control what I spend?

-The goal of any money management program is to identify and plan for the things you need while carefully evaluating and planning what you are able to spare for the things you want.
+The goal of any money management program is to identify and plan for the things you need, while carefully evaluating and planning what you are able to spare for the things you want.
 In any budget, there should be some money for entertainment or for a special treat.
-If your budget is too strict, you may become resentful and not stick to it.
+If your budget is too strict, you may become resentful and not stick with it.

 Stop to think about what you spend regularly on little things—they really add up.
 For instance, if you buy a $3 cappuccino or latte coffee drink on your way to work every day, you’re spending almost $800 per year!
 Instead, you could make coffee at home or limit your purchases to once or twice a week.

 One place not to scrimp is in your savings.
 Plan to save some money every month.
 This can help you get through emergencies and to save enough for big-ticket items, like a new appliance that you might ordinarily borrow money to buy.

 Pay your bills on time to avoid late fees.
 Don’t carry large amounts of cash, which encourages spending.
 Try to limit your use of credit cards because when you use a credit card you may be tempted to buy things you don’t need.

 How can I get a lower credit card interest rate?